 The Afar (Danakil) claim to be descendants of Noah's son - Ham.
-They are located in the East African countries of Djibouti, Somalia, Ethiopia, and Eritrea.
-The Afar of Djibouti live either along the coastline bordering Ethiopia and Somalia, or in a portion of the Danakil Desert that stretches across Ethiopia into Eritrea.
+They are located in the East African countries of Djibouti, Ethiopia, and Eritrea.
+The Afar of Djibouti live either along the coastline bordering Ethiopia, or in a portion of the Danakil Desert that stretches across Ethiopia into Eritrea.
 Djibouti is sometimes called "a valley of hell" because it has one of the hottest, driest climates in the world.

 The Danakil prefer to be known as the Afar, since the Arabic word danakil is an offensive term to them.
 The Afar consist of two sub-groups: the Asaemara ("red ones"), who are the more prestigious and powerful nobles living along the coast; and the Adaemara ("white ones"), who are the commoners living primarily in the mountains and the desert.
 The Danakil are a proud people, emphasizing a man's strength and bravery.
 Prestige comes from killing one's enemies.